Yes, certain UV rays can penetrate windows, but the extent depends on the glass type and UV wavelength.

 Common Window Glass

 Most residential windows use standard soda-lime glass.
-This type of glass effectively blocks nearly 100% of UVB but allows roughly 70-90% of UVA rays to pass through.
-That means while you’re protected from sunburn-causing UVB indoors, the aging UVA rays still get in.
+This type of glass effectively blocks most UVB, but it still allows a substantial amount of UVA rays to pass through.
+That means while you are protected from most sunburn-causing UVB indoors, aging-related UVA can still get in.

 Treated or Laminated Glass

-Laminated glass consists of two layers of glass with a plastic interlayer (usually polyvinyl butyral – PVB).
-This structure absorbs more UVA radiation than standard glass.
-Laminated windows can block up to 99% of UVA rays, significantly reducing indoor exposure.
+Laminated glass consists of two layers of glass with a plastic interlayer, usually polyvinyl butyral (PVB).
+This structure absorbs far more UVA radiation than standard glass.
+Laminated windows can reduce UVA transmission dramatically, significantly lowering indoor exposure.

-Coatings such as low-emissivity (low-E) films or special UV-blocking films applied to windows also dramatically reduce UVA transmission without compromising visible light.
+Coatings such as low-emissivity (low-E) layers or special UV-blocking films applied to windows can also reduce UVA transmission without eliminating visible light.

 Tempered Glass

-Tempered glass is heat-treated for strength but does not inherently block more UV radiation than standard glass unless combined with coatings or lamination.
+Tempered glass is heat-treated for strength, but it does not inherently block more UV radiation than standard glass unless it is combined with coatings, film, or lamination.

 The Science Behind UV Penetration Through Windows